 Allow yourself 7-10 days to decide on who should be your Accountability Partner/Mentor.

 This person could be a manager or someone who you feel you can trust to hold you accountable.

 Step 4.
 Build a Network of Professionals

 Now you know what role you want to have it’s time to start building a network of professionals.
-The role you want may not be available yet so begin to network now!
+The position you want may not be available yet so begin to network now!

-No due date as this should be something that is done on continuous basis.
+No due date as this should be something that is done on a continuous basis.

 You want to have a network of professional contacts before you need a network of professional contacts…

-Create a plan with realistic due dates for the action items and set up weekly and or monthly meetings with a accountability partner and or mentor.
+Create a plan with realistic due dates for the action items and set up weekly and or monthly meetings with an accountability partner and or mentor.